janosh/svelte-multiselect/readme.md

    inputmode: string | null = null
    ```

    The `inputmode` attribute hints at the type of data the user may enter.
-Values like `'numeric' | 'tel' | 'email'` allow browsers to display an appropriate virtual keyboard.
+Values like `'numeric' | 'tel' | 'email'` allow mobile browsers to display an appropriate virtual on-screen keyboard.
 See [MDN](https://developer.mozilla.org/docs/Web/HTML/Global_attributes/inputmode) for details.
+If you want to suppress the on-screen keyboard to leave full-screen real estate for the dropdown list of options, set `inputmode="none"`.

 1. ```ts
    invalid: boolean = false